National Highway 146 (India)

 National Highway 146 (NH 146) is a National Highway in India.
 This highway is in the state of Madhya Pradesh, running from Bhopal to Sagar.
 This national highway is 167.6 km long.
-Before renumbering of national highways, NH-146 was numbered as old national highways 86.
+Before renumbering of national highways, NH-146 was numbered as old National Highways 86A (India).

 Route

-NH146 connects Bhopal, Raisen, Sanchi, Vidisha, Rahatgarh and terminates at Sagar in the state of Madhya Pradesh.
+NH146 connects Bhopal, Raisen, Sanchi, Vidisha, Gyaraspur, Rahatgarh and terminates at Sagar in the state of Madhya Pradesh.